missionpinball/mpf-docs/version_history/index.rst

 * Check that event handlers are properly formatted before they're registered
 * Added conditional events (handlers that only fire if certain conditions are met)
+* You can set default values for player variables
 * Fixed the physical DMD and physical Color DMD
 * Added multiball lost event
 * Allow devices to have inline config specs
 * Added shots with events
 * Better OPP platform parsing
-* Added achievement groups
-* Fixed & Improved the high score mode
+* Fixed & improved the high score mode
 * Improved service mode
 * Added options for "random" events (force next, force all, save per-player, etc.)
-* Added Events to the BCP monitor (meaning they can be viewed in the MPF Monitor app)
+* Added events to the BCP monitor (meaning they can be viewed in the MPF Monitor app)
 * Added option to force all assets to load on boot for testing purposes
 * Improved scoring
-* Added relay events and relay queues
 * Use color "on" for LED default colors
 * Refactored ball devices to use asyncio, to have specific ejectors and ball counters
 * Allow multiple config player entries to fire from the same event
+* Ensure that events created by the MC are sent to MPF
+* Lots of little bug fixes...

+.. rubric:: MPF-MC

+* Fixed the widget z-order layering bug (this has been backported to 0.31).
+  Widget orders are now higher value z: settings are on top of lower value ones.
+* Negative z: values are no longer used to target parent slide frames.
+Instead, ``target: (name)`` is used.
+* Cleaned up debug logging so BCP frames are not included in it by default
+* Events that are natively posted in the MC are now sent to MPF
+* Fixed a bug to ensure that the slide_active event is only posted once per frame
+* Fixed a bug that prevented slide frames from being animated
+* Fixed a few crashes
+* Fixed a bug where videos were not stopping
 * Allow the same slide to be used on multiple displays
-* Ensure that events created by the MC are sent to MPF
-* Lots of bug fixes...

 0.31
 ~~~~

 Sept 19, 2016

-MPF
+.. rubric:: MPF
----

 * MPF is now "tickless", meaning everything runs faster, but with less overhead
 * Improved flow control for FAST hardware serial communication